-The GDPR deadline is tomorrow.
-You might be prepared, but what about your outside partners and vendors?
+You might be GDPR-compliant, but what about your outside partners and vendors?

 Under GDPR, any third party that processes your users’ data is legally obligated to be in compliance.
 If you use a company that is not compliant, you can be held liable and suffer the consequences including paying fines.